koolquark/nkmedia/doc/conf_msglog.md

 ## msglog_get

-This command allows you to get the list of sent messages to the room.
-Only the field `room_id`is mandatory.
+This command allows you to get the list of sent messages to the conference.
+Only the field `conf_id`is mandatory.

 **Sample**